-Last updated 23rd March, 2025
+Last updated 29th August, 2025

 How much do prefabricated extensions cost?

-Find out everything you need to know in this guide, where we cover all the costs (on average you're looking at around £18,000 minimum spend) included in building prefab extensions and modular extensions.
+Find out everything you need to know in this guide, where we cover all the costs (on average, you're looking at around £18,000 minimum spend) included in building prefab extensions and modular extensions.

-Although modular extensions aren't suitable for all properties, they can make the cost of a single storey extension much more affordable, with prefab extensions prices being around 25% lower than an average-quality single-storey extension.
+Although modular extensions aren't suitable for all properties, they can make the cost of a single storey extension much more affordable, with prefab extension prices being around 25% lower than an average-quality single-storey extension.

 Check out our full guide below to find out more!